-PROCEDURES for PARENT REQUEST FOR SPECIAL EDUCATION EVALUATIONS from JUNE
+PROCEDURES for PARENT REQUEST FOR SPECIAL EDUCATION EVALUATIONS from JUNE 10 - AUG.10

-10 - AUG.

 Notification to parents of Local District Special Education Referral Procedures for summer months may be through use of the school website, newsletters or bulletins.
 Referral packets not returned to their building principal by the end of May must be mailed or taken to the School District Office.
 The Local District Office will receive Special Education referrals from June 10-August 10.
-Local District Office will designate responsible part for receiving of packets/parental contact during summer/school break times.
-Local District Office will contact Principal and Service Area Administrator of any referral request or receipt of packet within twenty-four hours.
+Local District Office will designate the responsible party for receiving of packets/parental contact during summer/school break times.
+The Local District Office will contact the Principal and Service Area Administrator of any referral request or receipt of packet within twenty-four hours.